dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       Time of Day is manipulated on tick through the Time of Day Animation function, depending on what features are active.

-      Date is only manipulated by UDS at midnight, to increment the day forward using the function Increment Day.
+      Date is only manipulated by UDS at midnight, to increment the day forward using the function Offset Date.

       Sun and Moon rotation are cached values, so their rotation is determined in the function Cache Sun and Moon Orientation.
 The logic used in that function will depend on if the Simulate option is true for either the sun or moon.
 If it is, then the function Approximate Real Sun Moon and Stars is what handles the simulated rotations based on the time, date and coordinates.

-      Note, this cached orientation is only applied constantly to the Sun Root and Moon Root components, arrows which hold the rotation to be used for the visuals.
-The lights themselves have settings (the Lights Update settings in the Directional Light category) which allow the lights to only periodically change rotation, so the Root components act as an intermediary.
+      Note, this cached orientation is only applied constantly to the Sun World Rotation and Moon World Rotation variables which hold the rotation to be used for the visuals.
+The lights themselves have settings (the Lights Update settings in the Directional Light category) which allow the lights to only periodically change rotation, so the rotation variables act as an intermediary.

-      Update Active Variables will then use the forward vector of the Sun Root component and Moon Root component to determine lots of properties which change with the lights orientation.
+      Update Active Variables will then use the forward vector of the Sun World Rotation and Moon World Rotation to determine many properties which change with the lights orientation.

 -----
 CLOUD MOVEMENT